-Data source: Pacific Islands Fisheries Science Center: Fishery Economic Performance Measures (Tier 1 indicators). https://inport.nmfs.noaa.gov/inport/item/46097.
+1Data source: Pacific Islands Fisheries Science Center: Fishery Economic Performance Measures (Tier 1 indicators). https://inport.nmfs.noaa.gov/inport/item/46097.

 Fish price data for the five main species harvested by American Samoa longline have been collected through annual in-person interviews with owners or agents of the fishery since 2012.
-Additional information was collected through a collaborative effort between PIFSC and the PIRO Observer Program.
-The pandemic presented challenges to data collection in 2020 and 2021, as travel restrictions were in place and no in-person interviews with local fishers could be conducted.
+Fish price information was collected through a collaborative effort between PIFSC and the PIRO observer program.
+Challenges were posed during 2020 and 2021 during the pandemic period, as travel restrictions were in place and no in-person interviews with local fishermen were able to be conducted.

-Trends in albacore price from 2012 to 2022 are presented in Figure 123.
-Supporting data for Figure 123 are presented in Table A-113.
-The albacore price was at its decadal low in 2013, dropping from the second highest decadal value in 2012.
-The albacore price increased substantially in 2018, because the American Samoa-based US longline fleet secured certification from the Marine Stewardship Council (MSC) and the Starkist Co., which led to the higher albacore price (i.e., an additional \$200 per metric ton for vessels that fished exclusively in the U.S. EEZ around American Samoa provided through the MSC program).
-The nominal average albacore price in 2019 reached a historical high or \$1.61 per pound (whole weight, or \$3,542 per metric ton).
-However, the adjusted price went down again in 2020 and 2021.
-The nominal price in 2022 was slightly higher at \$1.50 per pound versus \$1.46 per pound in 2021.
+Trends in albacore price from 2012 to 2022 are presented in

+Figure 123.
+Supporting data for

+Figure 123 are presented in Table A-113.
+The albacore price was in the lowest in 2013, dropping from the second highest peak in 2012.
+The albacore price went up in 2018 substantially, because American Samoa-based US longline fleet had secured certification from the Marine Stewardship Council (MSC) and the Starkist Co., which led to the higher albacore price with additional \$200 per metric ton for vessel that fish exclusively in the American Samoa EEZ provided through the MSC program.
+The nominal average albacore price in 2019 reached a historical high, \$1.61 per pound (whole weight, or \$3,542 per metric ton).
+However, the real price went down again during

+2020 to 2021.
+The nominal price in 2022 was slightly higher, \$1.50 per pound in 2022 vs. \$1.46 in 2021.
 Table A-113 also shows the average fish price of all species sold to canneries.

 Figure 123.
-Albacore whole-weight price as reported by American Samoan fishers adjusted to 2022 dollars
+Albacore whole-weight price as reported by American Samoan fishers adjusted to 2022 dollars1

-Data source: PIFSC Continuous Economic Data Collection Program (Pan 2018).
+1 Data source: PIFSC Continuous Economic Data Collection Program (Pan 2018).